crescolincs/engineering-manufacturing/content/_index.md

      measure: 2010-2019
      clrscheme: dark
      textcolor:  sector-light
-  ctatext: about the Lincolnshire Engineering & Manufacturing market opportunity
+  ctatext: about the UK advanced engineering and manufacturing market opportunity
 offerfeatures:
   display: true
   features:
    - heading: UK-leading Engineering & Manufacturing Industry Clusters and Supply Chains
      image: aem-1.jpg
+     lead: >-
-     lead: Lincolnshire is a UK advanced engineering and manufacturing heartland, characterised by high concentrations of research-driven businesses and the extensive application of industrial digitalisation technologies.
+           Advanced engineering and manufacturing companies investing in Lincolnshire can join research-driven industry clusters  and access cutting-edge,  productivity-focused industrial digitalisation technologies.
      body: >-
            Benefits for investing businesses include:

-           - Co-location with leading companies in the defence, automotive, agricultural, and power generation engineering and technology sectors.
+           - Leading companies  and potential supply chain partners in the defence, automotive, agricultural, and power generation engineering and technology sectors.
-           Lincolnshire is home to UK-leading industry clusters across the food value chain, from agriculture to food manufacturing, advanced agricultural and food technologies, and food logistics.

-           - High concentrations of industry in specialisms including machinery and equipment manufacturing, computing and electronics (according to UK government data).
+           - High concentrations of industry and skills in specialisms including machinery and equipment manufacturing, computing and electronics.

-           - UK-leading Industry 4.0 expertise, encompassing AI, big data analytics, digitalisation and automation, applied in diverse industry sectors including agriculture, food manufacturing, warehousing, defence, power generation and process industries.
+           - UK-leading Industry 4.0 expertise, encompassing AI, big data analytics, digitalisation and automation, applied across diverse industrial sectors.

-           - Growth opportunities in areas including defence electronics, automotive drivetrain and lightweighting technologies, and low-carbon, connected and autonomous vehicles.
+           - Business growth opportunities in areas including defence electronics, automotive drivetrain and lightweighting, and low-carbon, connected and autonomous vehicles.

-           Locating in Lincolnshire enables direct access to productivity-focused technologies and expertise, and a wealth of potential manufacturing, engineering and digital supply chain partners.
-     ctatext: about Lincolnshire's Engineering & Manufacturing industry clusters
+     ctatext: about Lincolnshire’s advanced engineering and manufacturing industry clusters
    - heading: Advanced Engineering & Manufacturing Research, Technologies and Innovation
      image: aem-2.jpg
+     lead: >-
-     lead: Companies investing in Lincolnshire can access leading-edge Industry 4.0-focused research and innovation - combining advanced engineering and digital expertise to transform business productivity, efficiency, agility and sustainability.
+           Companies investing in Lincolnshire can access leading-edge Industry 4.0-focused research and innovation - combining advanced engineering and digital expertise to transform business productivity, efficiency, agility and sustainability.
      body: >-
-           - The University of Lincoln has emerged as a leading UK hub for Industry 4.0 R&D, with dedicated research centres applying artificial intelligence (AI), machine learning, big data analytics, robotics and automation, and Internet of Things technologies to key industry challenges.
+           - The University of Lincoln is a leading UK hub for Industry 4.0 R&D, with dedicated research centres applying AI, machine learning, big data analytics, and robotics and automation technologies to key industry challenges.

-           - Research into sustainable energy and power systems aligns with the core competencies of regional businesses, and the drive for low-carbon energy and propulsion technologies.
+           - Research into sustainable energy and power systems aligns with the core competencies of regional industry, and the drive for low-carbon energy and propulsion technologies.

+          - Sectors supported include defence, agricultural engineering, process manufacturing, and low-carbon, connected vehicles.

            - As an example of close R&D partnerships with world-class businesses, Lincoln is one of very few UK universities to hold Siemens Global Principal Partner status.

-           Lincolnshire’s R&D capabilities have the potential to deliver competitive edge for investing businesses in sectors including defence, agricultural engineering, process manufacturing, and low-carbon, connected vehicles.
      ctatext: about advanced engineering & manufacturing research and innovation in Lincolnshire
    - heading: Advanced Engineering & Manufacturing Sector Workforce, Education and Skills
      image: aem-3.jpg
+     lead: >-
-     lead: Lincolnshire provides access to a large, skilled and cost-competitive advanced engineering and manufacturing workforce that is outstanding in the UK.
+           Lincolnshire provides access to a large, skilled and cost-competitive advanced engineering and manufacturing workforce, enabling easier recruitment, fast project delivery and improved productivity for investing businesses.
      body: >-
-           - With 63,000 manufacturing workers and a significantly higher percentage of workers in this sector than the Great Britain average, Lincolnshire is a leading UK manufacturing centre.
+           - Lincolnshire offers access to a large manufacturing workforce, with a significantly higher percentage of workers in the sector than the Great Britain average.

            - Localised workforce strengths include advanced electronics, machinery and equipment, and transport equipment manufacturing.

            - Average sector labour costs offer substantial savings versus the national average.

-           - Lincolnshire’s educational institutions, including universities and further education colleges, are focused on meeting the specific skills requirements of the area’s advanced engineering and manufacturing businesses - through specialised courses and state-of-the-art technology centres.
+           - Lincolnshire’s educational institutions, including universities and further education colleges, address the specific skills requirements of the area’s advanced engineering and manufacturing businesses - through specialised courses and state-of-the-art technology centres.

-           For businesses investing in Lincolnshire, the area’s established manufacturing workforce and skills infrastructure enable easier recruitment, fast project delivery and productivity.
      ctatext: about Lincolnshire’s advanced engineering & manufacturing workforce, education and skills
    - heading: Sites and Properties for Advanced Engineering & Manufacturing Businesses in Lincolnshire
      image: aem-4.jpg